uf-reef-avl/reef_estimator/README.md

 <node name="reef_estimator" pkg="reef_estimator" type="reef_estimator" output="screen"/>
 ```

 However, for it to work properly, several parameters will need to be included, namely those for the X/Y and Z filter matrices.
-It is recommended to separate these parameters into 2 .yaml files in the **reef_estimator/params** folder - **xy_est_params.yaml** and **z_est_params.yaml**.
+It is recommended to separate these parameters into 2 .yaml files in the **reef_estimator/params** folder: **xy_est_params.yaml** and **z_est_params.yaml**.
 Examples of these files and descriptions of their parameters are included:

 **xy_est_params.yaml**:
 ```